Pyar Ke Sadqay

 Pyar Ke Sadqay is a 2020 Pakistani drama television series that premiered on Hum TV on 23 January 2020.
 It is directed by Farooq Rind, written by Zanjabeel Asim Shah and produced by Momina Duraid under MD Productions.
 It has Bilal Abbas and Yumna Zaidi in leads and Yashma Gill, Omair Rana and Atiqa Odho in supporting roles.

-Pyar Ke Sadqay series received critical acclaim due to Rind's direction and performances of the actors especially Khan and Zaidi.
+The series received critical acclaim due to Rind's direction and performance of the actors, especially Khan and Zaidi.
 It won the most awards at the 20th Lux Style Awards, including Best Actor Critics for Khan and Best Actress Critics and Best Actress Popular both for Zaidi.

+On YouTube, the drama performed exceptionally well and proved to be a major milestone for Yumna Zaidi and Bilal Abbas Khan.
+The drama achieved highest TRP of 5.3.